oracle-livelabs/oci/oci-stack-monitoring-getstarted/02-enterprise-summary/enterprise-summary.md

 2. Refine the list of open alarms

- 	Lets filter the list to focus on only the **Critical** alerts.
+ 	Lets filter the list to focus on only the **Critical** alarms.
 Using the **Severity filter**, located above the column **Triggered time** change the severity from **All** to **Critical**.
 The table now displays only the open alarms with a severity of **Critical**.

  	![Oracle Cloud console, Enterprise Summary](images/3-2-ent-sum.png " ")

- 	Clicking an alarm name will open a new tab in your browser to investigate and work the alarm within Oracle Cloud Infrastructure's monitoring service.
+ 	Clicking an alarm name will open a new tab in your browser to investigate and work the alarm within Oracle Cloud Infrastructure's Monitoring Service.

  	![Oracle Cloud console, Enterprise Summary](images/3-3-ent-sum.png " ")